SwethaVipparla/Image-Filtering-Application/README.md

 # Udagram Image Filtering Application

-Udagram is a simple cloud application developed as a part of the Cloud Developer Nanodegree.
+Udagram is a simple cloud application that is an Instagram clone.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

 The project is split into four parts: